thiagocruzrj/thiagocruzrj.github.io/_posts/2024-10-31-Azure-OpenAI-Deployment-with-terraform.markdown

 * **Data Analysis**: Large amounts of data could be asynchronously processed.

 ## Summary
-Understanding all the deployment options inside Azure OpenAI will be important to optimal performance, ensuring compliance, and keeping control of your costs.
+Understanding all the deployment options inside Azure OpenAI will be essential to optimal performance, ensuring compliance, and keeping control of your costs.
 Here is a quick rundown:

 * **Stateless API**: Conversation history resides within your application.
 * **Regional Resources**: Azure OpenAI resource is regional in scope.